vivekmathema/GCxGC-CRISP/README.md

 Training dataset ratio               -->  85:15 default (i.e.: 85% training and 15% validation)
 ```

-## Online Model download and and storage option to Google Drive / HTTP server for automatic access
+## Online Model download and storage option to Google Drive / HTTP server for automatic access

 CRISP has a built-in online model download module.
 This can be found under the "online module" tab for Synthesizer, Super-resolution, and Classifier models.
 There are two ways models can be downloaded: (i) By using google drive (recommended)  & (ii) direct HTTP server

 **(i) Google Drive option**